Following and Notifications

 Putting it all together

 The social layer on KaraokeCrowd is built around a simple idea: karaoke is better with people you know.
 Following keeps you informed.
-RSVP keeps you from showing up to cancelled nights.
+RSVP keeps you from showing up to nights that aren't on.
 Friends keeps you connected.

 Start by finding your regular venue, follow it, RSVP to the next event, and bring a friend.